Salim Ansari

 Mohammad Salim Ansari (born 12 April 1962) is an ex-senior BSP leader and former member of parliament in Rajya Sabha.
 He did his schooling from his hometown in state board school and graduation (B.A) and post-graduation (M.A 3rd Division) from D.C.S.K.P.G.
 College, Mau.
-He is now Former BSP member Salim Ansari was expelled from the party two times..
-This is a former MP, this abusive leader who abuses every man.
-No one is with him in today's time.
+He is now Former BSP member Salim Ansari was expelled from the party two times.

 Salim Ansari was also General Secretary, Student Union, D.C.S.K.P.G.
 College, Mau (Uttar Pradesh), 1985; Manager, Muslim Inter College, Mau since 1992; Member, (i) General Body, Jamia Islamia Faiz-e-Aam and (ii) Jamia Asaria Darul-Hadees & Manager of Muslim Inter College, Mau (Minority Institution).
 He is also a former member of Haj Committee of India, Standing Committee of Information Technology, Consultative Committee of the Ministry of Minority Affairs, Corporate Affairs and for the Ministry of Railways.